Wall Street banks' profits slide as economic clouds loom, some beat forecasts

 Change in IB revenue for top U.S. banks in Q3https://tmsnrt.rs/3euf7Cf

-(Reporting by Saeed Azhar and Lananh Nguyen and Davide Barbuscia in New York, Noor Zainab Hussain, Niket Nishant, Mehnaz Yasmin, Sweta Singh and Manya Saini in Bengaluru Writing by Megan Davies Editing by Lananh Nguyen, Mark Potter and David Gregorio)
+(Reporting by Saeed Azhar and Lananh Nguyen and Davide Barbuscia in New York, Noor Zainab Hussain, Niket Nishant, Mehnaz Yasmin, Sweta Singh and Manya Saini in Bengaluru Writing by Megan Davies Editing by Lananh Nguyen, Mark Potter, David Gregorio and Chizu Nomiyama)

 ((megan.davies@thomsonreuters.com; +1 646 223 6190;))